 Skip to main content

-The API service is the primary way users interact with unkey.
-It exposes an authenticated RPC-style HTTP API for all availble CRUD operations.
+The API service is the primary way users interact with Unkey.
+It exposes an authenticated RPC-style HTTP API for CRUD operations.

 Request handling pipeline